A guide for enterprises

 Inconsistent AP process throughout the company

 Manual invoice management can result in inaccuracies and compliance violations, preventing employees from focusing on their core responsibilities and reducing efficiency and job satisfaction.
 Moreover, additional costs can be incurred owing to paper, document storage and monitoring.
-This does not only affect the organisations' cash flow, internal process and effective growth, but it also could have negative effects on supplier relationships with suppliers and disrupt the entire supply chain.
+This not only affects the organisations' cash flow, internal process and effective growth, but it also could have negative effects on supplier relationships with suppliers and disrupt the entire supply chain.

 Let's face it.
 Enterprises have been craving a new solution for invoice management, where administrative tasks do not halt their growth.